 Key facts at a glance

-• 84% expat population: 200+ nationalities, governed by three separate legal regimes depending on religion and emirate.
+• ~88% expat population: 200+ nationalities, governed by parallel legal regimes depending on religion and emirate.

-• Non-Muslim divorce: No-fault, no waiting period, no mandatory mediation.
-Abu Dhabi under 1 month; Dubai ~3 months uncontested.
+• Non-Muslim divorce: No-fault, no iddah, no mandatory mediation.
+Abu Dhabi often under 1 month; Dubai around 3 months uncontested.

 • Hague Convention: UAE is not a signatory to the 1980 Child Abduction Convention.
 Cross-border custody enforcement is a genuine risk.